On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Instances with Unique Stable Matchings

-\subsection{Cycles in Envy-Graphs}
+\subsubsection{Cycles in Envy-Graphs}

 Let $\mu_1$ be a stable integral matching and assume $G_W(\mu_1)$ contains a cycle.
-We can produce an alternate matching $\mu_2$ where all women not in $C$ are matched as in $\mu_1$ and all women in $C$ are matched to their successor's\footnote{The successor of a node on a directed path or a cycle is the vertex to which it has an outgoing edge in the path/cycle.
-There can only be one such vertex.} partner under $\mu_1$.
-This resultant matching need not be stable, even if the original was stable.
+We can produce an alternate matching $\mu_2$ where all women not in $C$ are matched as in $\mu_1$ and each woman in $C$ is matched to her successor's partner under $\mu_1$.
+The successor of a node on a directed path or a cycle is the vertex to which it has an outgoing edge in the path/cycle.
+There can only be one such vertex.
+This resultant matching need not be stable, even if the original matching was stable.
 However, it will increase the utility of the women in the cycle.
 Define $\mu_\alpha=\alpha \mu_1+(1-\alpha)\mu_2,\, \alpha \in [x,1]$.

 Let us now discuss the stability of $\mu_\alpha$.
 In this case, no woman sees a decrease in utility.
 As a result, it suffices to ensure that no man experiences a large enough drop in utility for a blocking pair to form.
 Let us first consider men whose partners are unchanged.
 They do not form any blocking pairs.
-This is because any woman such a man prefers more to his current partner either has the same or higher utility.
+For these men, any woman they may prefer to their current partner has the same or higher utility than in the original matching.
 Now, consider the men whose partners do change.
-Note that as $\mu_1$ is stable, these men prefer their partners under $\mu_1$ over those under $\mu_2$.
+Note that as $\mu_1$ is stable, these men prefer their partners under $\mu_1$ over those under $\mu_2$, otherwise $\mu_1$ would not be stable.
 Let us define $W_m(\mu)=\{w\in W: V(m,w)>v_w(\mu)\}$.
 In order for $\mu_\alpha,\, \alpha \in [x,1]$ to be stable we need that for each $m\in M$ such that $\mu_1(m)\neq \mu_2(m)$, $xu_m(\mu_1)+(1-x)u_m(\mu_2)\geq \max_{w\in W_m(\mu_1)} U(m,w)$.
 As we have strict preferences, a value of $x<1$ can be found in polynomial-time.
-Clearly a fractional matching can also analogously be found when there is a cycle in $G_M(\mu)$.
+Analogously, a fractional matching can also be found when there is a cycle in $G_M(\mu)$.

-\subsection{Acyclic Envy-Graphs}
+\subsubsection{Acyclic Envy-Graphs}